-As of December 31, 2015, we had six full time employees and ten contractors, the majority of which are located in Vancouver, British Columbia.
+As of December 31, 2016, we had one full time employee and one contractor, the majority of which are located in Vancouver, British Columbia.
 These employees and contractors have expertise in biotechnology management, clinical trials, financial management and communications.

 E. Share Ownership